ml-tooling/lazycluster/docs/runtimes.md

  - `str`:  Python version.

-#### Runtime.root_directory
+#### Runtime.working_directory

-The path of the root directory that was set during object initialization.
+The path of the working directory that was set during object initialization.

 #### Runtime.task_processes